phuti652-kotetsu/fakenews-detector/README.md

      → Receives text to be processed in the article, performs predictions with the model and provides results.

    - Endpoint: [`/feedback`](https://fakenews-detector-latest.onrender.com/feedback)
-     → Stores user feedback in a MySQL database to improve model accuracy.
+     → Feedback is stored in a MySQL database and used to enhance the accuracy of the model by the stores.

 3. **Machine Learning Core:**
-   - Trained and serialized ML models loaded via Flask.
+   - FLask-loaded trained and serialized ML models.
-   - Implements NLP preprocessing and classification logic.
+   - Adopts NLP processing and categorization algorithms.

 ---

 ## 🧠 Features

-✅ **Multi-model prediction:** Users can choose which model to use.
+✅ **Multi-model prediction:** The user will have options on which model to use.
-✅ **Confidence score:** Displays how sure the model is about its prediction.
+✅ **Confidence score:** Shows the degree of confidence of the model with regard to its prediction.

-✅ **Automatic summarization:** Generates concise summaries for readability.
+✅ **Automatic summarization:** Produces summaries which are readable.
-✅ **Feedback system:** Users can rate predictions to help refine models.
+✅ **Feedback system:** The users can review the predictions to assist in improving the models.

-✅ **Offline & error handling:** Graceful “No Internet” modal and user-friendly feedback.
+✅ **Offline & error handling:** Friendly and graceful modal and user-friendly feedbacks about the unavailability of internet.

-✅ **Responsive design:** Works across mobile and desktop.
+✅ **Responsive design:** Mobile and desktop.
-✅ **Humanized AI personalities:** Models are presented as *Phuti*, *Maria*, and *John* to make machine learning approachable.
+✅ **Humanized AI personalities:** Phuti, Maria and John are the models that make machine learning friendly.

 ---